 Four Typical Foods on Chinese New Year

 The banquet on Chinese New Year is incredibly abundant and exquisite.
 People especially want to eat traditional foods, because they believe these foods will bring good fortune for their family.
-As Chinese traditional culture affects people’s diet, it is a great opportunity to enjoy great taste and feel warm and comfortable at New Year by trying gourmet cuisine, and even learning the cooking methods.
+As Chinese traditional culture affects people's diet, Spring Festival food has become a highlight of cultural travel experiences in China.
+Trying these festive gourmet cuisines is a great opportunity to enjoy great taste and feel warm and comfortable at New Year by trying gourmet cuisine, and even learning the cooking methods.
+If you plan a Spring Festival food tour in China, these typical treats are must-tries for experiencing authentic festive culture.
 Here is a of list several typical foods for your reference.

 Dumplings: charming and creative